kcc999/oxidots/README.md

 ```

 If you hit linker errors for `git2`/`libgit2`, install your system's development libraries (e.g., Debian/Ubuntu: `sudo apt install libgit2-dev pkg-config`) or ask to switch to a vendored `libgit2` build.

-## How It Works (brief)

-- Reads watch directories from the config file.
-- Performs an initial copy of each listed directory into `<dotfiles_repo>/<dirname>`.
-- Starts non-recursive file watchers on each listed directory.
-- On content modifications, stages all changes in `dotfiles_repo` and creates a commit.

-## Troubleshooting

-- No logs in systemd mode: Ensure the service runs with `--systemd`; check `journalctl -u oxidots`.
-- Watchdog timeouts: Increase `WatchdogSec` or check system load; Oxidots pings at half the watchdog interval.
-- No initial commit: The repo is initialized automatically if missing.
-The first commit happens on the first detected change; make a trivial edit to trigger it.